T

 Destination-specific money tips

-• Tipping is not expected or customary in China, and attempting to tip can sometimes cause confusion or awkwardness.
+• Tipping is not a cultural norm in China; attempting to tip can sometimes cause confusion or awkwardness.

 Plan the rest of your Shanghai trip